Adsmore: History

-Adsmore was originally constructed as the Greek Revival-style residence of dry goods merchant John Higgins in 1854.
+Adsmore was originally constructed as the Greek Revival-style residence of dry goods merchant John Higgins in 1857.
 James B. Hewitt owned the residence from about 1870 until 1900.
 At that time, it was sold to John Parker Smith, of the prominent Smith-Garrett family, who employed Brinton B. Davis to enlarge it in his noted Colonial Revival style.
 The house passed to Smith's daughter, Mayme (Smith) Garrett, on his death.
 Garrett's daughter, Katharine Garrett, inherited Adsmore and made it her home until her death in September 1984.
 She bequeathed the Adsmore estate to the trustees of the George Coon Public Library.
 Her will stipulated that all of its elaborate furnishings be restored and that the house be maintained as a public museum.
-Along with the residence, her endowment for the operation of a museum is said to be over $1 million.
+Along with the residence, plus an endowment for the operation of a museum.

 Museum

-Adsmore was added to the National Register of Historic Places in 1973.
+Adsmore was added to the National Register of Historic Places and in 1973.
 It opened as a museum in 1986.

-The grounds of Adsmore contain the house structure, the carriage house that now serves as a gift shop, and a log cabin containing Ratliff's Gun Shop, a functioning gunsmith's shop that dates to the 1840s.
-The Adsmore House and Museum conducts tours each weekday and for special events such as the Black Patch Festival.
+The grounds of Adsmore contain the house structure, the carriage house that now serves as a gift shop, and a log cabin.
+The Adsmore House and Museum conducts tours Thursday, Friday and Saturday and for special events such as the Black Patch Festival.
 The tour's content and the furnishings and decor change for the different "seasons" depicted in the house.